SuffolkLITLab/docassemble-ALAffidavitOfIndigency/README.md

+# Massachusetts Application for Indigency

+This is a Docassemble interview to complete a Massachusetts application for indigency (request for a fee waiver) form online.
+The live interview can be found at [courtformsonline.org/other/#indigency](https://courtformsonline.org/other/#indigency)

-Forked from https://github.com/SuffolkLITLab/docassemble-AffidavitofIndigencyMAVC to migrate to the ALDocument class
+This interview was forked from [SuffolkLITLab/docassemble-AffidavitofIndigencyMAVC](https://github.com/SuffolkLITLab/docassemble-AffidavitofIndigencyMAVC) to migrate it to the ALDocument class.